 - Bos Indicus cows are resistant to most of the diseases that are prevalent in a particular region.
 This is one such factor that makes Indian indigenous cows different from the other breeds of cow.

-- In 1960, Brazil imported Indian breed of cows and today, they are the largest exporter of Indian breed of cows.
+- In 1960, Brazil imported Indian breed of cows and today, they are the largest exporter of Indian cows.
 Gir cow now records over 62 liters/day in Brazil.
-Belonging to the Gir breed of Gujarat, named She-Ra produced a whopping 62.033 liters of milk in a 3-day milk competition at the 40th Expaja in Brazil, beating her own record of 59.947 liters.
+Belonging to the Gir breed of Gujarat, named She-Ra produced a whopping 62.033 liters of milk in a 3-day milk production competition at the 40th Expaja in Brazil, beating her own record of 59.947 liters.

 - According to sources, the sale of A2 cow milk in Britain and Ireland has reached Rs.
 10 crores in just one year after its launch and is now available in 1,000 stores in the country.
 In Australia and New Zealand, A2 cow milk is now the fastest growing milk with a share of 8% of the milk market, the sales increasing by 57% in a year.